trc492/TrcTraceLogAnalyzer-Python/README.md

 ## Installation

-This script depends on `numpy` and `pygame` to run correctly.
+This script depends on `numpy`, `pygame`, and `xmltodict` to run.
 You can install both by running `python3 -m pip install -r requirements.txt` (`py -m pip install -r requirements.txt` if using Windows) in this directory.

 ## Versions